12 Step Meetings for Lasting Recovery and Community Support

 Alcoholics Anonymous stands out for its stability and predictability—AA meetings have followed a recognizable, time-tested structure since 1935.
 Each group remains independent yet abides by core traditions that ensure consistency, accountability, and member safety.
 Meetings typically include a set opening, readings from program literature, sharing (no cross-talk), and a group affirmation or moment of silence.

 Leadership roles rotate, allowing members to serve as chairperson or secretary without hierarchy.
-This approach is ideal for people who need routine, peer accountability, and steady support networks, especially within Oregon addiction treatment programs and Central Oregon's recovery communities3.
+This approach is ideal for people who need routine, peer accountability, and steady support networks, especially within Oregon addiction treatment programs and Central Oregon's recovery communities.3

 Narcotics Anonymous for Substance Recovery

 Narcotics Anonymous (NA) adapts the classic 12 step meetings framework for individuals facing drug-related challenges—illegal drugs, prescription misuse, or polysubstance patterns.
-NA is fundamentally peer-led and uses the twelve-step structure, but addresses the realities and stigma unique to drug use.
+NA is peer-led and uses the twelve-step structure, but addresses the realities and stigma unique to drug use.
 Membership is open to anyone with a desire to stop using, reinforcing the principle that substance use disorder does not discriminate by drug.

 Specialized 12-Step Groups and Alternatives